The Best TV Shows and Movies To Watch While Social Distancing | TV Guide

 Netflix is a treasure trove of spooky series, eerie episodes, and terrifying tales.
 It doesn't matter if you're looking for something paranormal, gothic, supernatural, slasher, Satanic, or just straight-up schlocky, the streaming service has you covered.

+Between Netflix, Amazon Prime, and Hulu, it's never been easier to find quality international programming when you want it.
+From Dark and Wallander to Babylon Berlin and Terrace House, these popular non-English imports prove there's always something better to watch than another rerun of Fixer Upper.

+The Best International Shows on Netflix You Might Not Have Heard Of

-To help you navigate a Netflix algorithm that's infinitely bigger once you start scrolling through non-English language shows, this list features some of the most exciting storytelling happening all around the world, focusing on shows that you may not have heard of (which is why there's no Dark, Babylon Berlin, or other more popular international titles that have enjoyed some buzz on the list).
+To help you navigate a Netflix algorithm that's infinitely bigger once you start scrolling through the non-English language shows, this list features some of the most exciting storytelling happening all around the world, focusing on shows that you may not have heard of.

 The Best British Murder Mysteries